-- Install the Winston logging framework version 3.0.0 or higher to enrich your log data.
+- Install Winston 3.0.0 or higher or Pino 7.0.0 or higher to enrich your log data.

-- Configure logs in context for Node.js using the Winston extension.
+- Configure logs in context for Node.js using the appropriate log extension.

 - To verify that you have configured the log appender correctly, run your application, then check your logs data in New Relic One using the query operator